eacton/CAGEF/Lesson_2/Lesson_2.md

 </div>

 Check out 'select_helpers' in the help menu.
 Grab all of the columns that contain depths for Well 2, whether it is from Vietnam or Tanzania.
+Retain Taxa either as rownames or in a column.